camel-tooling/camel-dap-client-vscode/README.md

 Java Runtime Environment 11+ with com.sun.tools.attach.VirtualMachine (available in most JVMs such as Hotspot and OpenJDK) must be available on system path.

 The Camel instance to debug must follow these requirements:
-  - Camel 3.15+
+  - Camel 3.16+
-  - Have camel-debug on the classpath
+  - Have `camel-debug` on the classpath
   - Have JMX enabled

 ## Usage data